wp-plugins/prestashop-user-compatibility/readme.txt

 In a while, every former Prestashop user you have imported to your WP DB will have their passwords securely rehashed.

-Tested with Prestashop 1.3.5 and Wordpress 3.6.1
+First tested successfully with Prestashop 1.3.5 and Wordpress 3.6.
+Lately tested successfully with Prestashop 1.5.6.1 and Wordpress 3.7.1.

 == Installation ==

 1. Unzip and upload `/prestashop-user-compatibility/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the COOKIE_KEY in the settings menu => Prestashop User Compat.
+The COOKIE_KEY can be found in your Prestashop installation (config/settings.inc.php)

 == Frequently Asked Questions ==